leomccormack/convhull_3d/README.md

 This repository contains files: 'test/test_convhull_3d.c' and 'test/test_script.m'.
 The former can be used to generate Convex Hulls of the '.obj' files located in the 'test/obj_files' folder, which can be subsequently verified in MatLab using the latter file; where the 'convhull_3d.h' implementation is compared with MatLab's built-in 'convhull' function, side-by-side.
 Furthermore, Visual Studio 2017 and Xcode project files have been included in the 'test' folder for convenience.

-Note that the main reason for the inception of 'convhull_3d', was largely due to the fact that some popular 'light' C implementations of the Quickhull algorithm (that were auditioned by the author beforehand) were not capable of identifying all of the faces for many uniformly distributed spherical arrangements; something which was required for a particular project at the time.
-Therefore, if you also need to build Convex Hulls for this particular task, then this implementation is especially recommended.

 ![](images/tdesign_5100_sph.png)
 ![](images/teapot_matlab.png)